Jerry Estrada: Asistencia Asesoría y Administración / AAA (1992–1997)

 In early 1992, then-CMLL booker Antonio Peña decided to leave the conservative CMLL to create his own wrestling promotion, Asistencia Asesoría y Administración, later known as "AAA".
 Estrada was one of the first CMLL wrestlers to leave to join AAA, causing an exodus of a large number of CMLL wrestlers to AAA at the time.
-In AAA Jerry and Jerrito Estrada teamed up on several occasions, including the first-ever Triplemanía show on April 30, 1993, where Jerry, Jerrito and Blue Panther lost to rivals Máscara Sagrada, Mascarita Sagrada and Love Machine.
+In AAA, Jerry and Jerrito Estrada teamed up on several occasions, including the inaugural Triplemanía on April 30, 1993, where Jerry, Jerrito and Blue Panther lost to rivals Máscara Sagrada, Mascarita Sagrada and Love Machine.

-In 1994 Estrada became involved in a storyline feud with one of AAA's top tecnicos (good guys) Heavy Metal with the now veteran Estrada playing the role of the angry veteran wrestler who did not believe Heavy Metal was tough enough to be a top-level wrestler.
-The storyline between the two became the background for the main event of AAA's Triplemanía II-A, where Heavy Metal and Estrada faced off in a Lucha de Apuesta, or bet match.
-The original plan was for Heavy Metal to defeat Estrada at Triplemanía, but for unrevealed reasons Antonio Peña decided to change the finish of the match, booking Estrada to win instead.
+In 1994, Estrada became involved in a storyline feud with one of AAA's top tecnicos ("good guys"), Heavy Metal, with the now-veteran Estrada playing the role of the angry veteran wrestler who did not believe Heavy Metal was tough enough to be a top-level wrestler.
+The storyline between the two became the background for the main event of Triplemanía II-A on April 26, where Heavy Metal and Estrada faced off in a Lucha de Apuestas, or bet match.
+The original plan was for Heavy Metal to defeat Estrada, but for unrevealed reasons, Peña changed the finish of the match, booking Estrada to win instead.
 Estrada won the third fall of the match by disqualification as planned.
-Afterward, Heavy Metal got very emotional about the loss, the prospect of having his hair shaved off and his future in AAA, and started to cry and beg for the result to be nullified.
-At that point, Peña came to the ring to talk to Heavy Metal.
-At that point Peña had the match restarted and Heavy Metal won the final fall when Peña changed his mind on the outcome of the match.
-A visibly annoyed Estrada only had part of his hair cut off before he left the ring and went backstage.
+Afterward, Heavy Metal got very emotional about the loss, the prospect of having his hair shaved off and his future in AAA, starting to cry and beg for the result to be nullified.
+At that point, Peña came to the ring to talk to Heavy Metal, after which the match restarted and Heavy Metal won the final fall due to Peña changing his mind on the outcome.
+A visibly annoyed Estrada only had a part of his hair cut off before he left the ring and went backstage.
+On November 6, Estrada represented AAA at When Worlds Collide, a joint AAA/World Championship Wrestling (WCW) pay-per-view where he paired with Blue Panther and La Parka, losing to 2 Cold Scorpio, The Pegasus Kid and Tito Santana.